damianpud/nowe/README.md

-Exercise with Django & Django Rest Framework
+My exercise with Django & Django Rest Framework based on "Django 3 By Example" A.Mele